allfoxwy/UnitXP_SP3/README.md

 When `disarm` a timer, its `timerID` would not be reused.
 This should be fine as 32-bits is a lot of IDs.

-Note that `disarm` a timer means it would not be triggered in future, however if it is already triggered and its Lua callback is already [in queue](https://github.com/allfoxwy/UnitXP_SP3#onupdate-and-timer), this callback is still going to be fired later.
+Note that `disarm` a timer means it would not be triggered in future, however if it is already triggered and its Lua callback is already [in execution queue](https://github.com/allfoxwy/UnitXP_SP3#onupdate-and-timer), this callback is still going to be fired later.
 This behavior should be fine as Lua callback is encapsulated by a pcall() ignoring error.

 Beware that the timer is running in a separated thread so game's `/reload` would NOT disarm a repeating timer.
 AddOns need to take care of their own repeating timer in `PLAYER_LOGOUT` or `PLAYER_LEAVING_WORLD` event and call `disarm` method to shut down cleanly.

-Timer accuracy is influenced by FPS.
-There would be at most 1 callback for each timer per frame.
-It is possible that there could be no timer callback during a frame.
-The underlying C++ code using MS VC++ std::condition_variable.wait_until().
-I'm not sure how accurate is it.
+Timer accuracy is influenced by FPS and operating system's scheduling.
+There would be at most 1 callback for each timer [in execution queue](https://github.com/allfoxwy/UnitXP_SP3#onupdate-and-timer).
+And it is possible that there could be no timer callback during a rendering frame.
+AddOns should NOT expect precise timing.
+This situation is same for GetTime() either: when FPS is low, AddOn might miss GetTime() when the timing is come.